Higher dimensional generalizations of the Thompson groups via higher rank graphs: Constructing groups from suitable categories

-{\bf Definition. }Denote by $\mathsf{RI}(C)$ the set of all bijective morphisms between the right ideals of $C$ and denote by $\mathsf{R}(C)$ the set of all bijective morphisms between finitely generated right ideals of $C$.\\
+{\bf Definition. }Denote by $\mathsf{RI}(C)$ the set of all bijective morphisms between the right ideals of $C$ and by $\mathsf{R}(C)$ the set of all bijective morphisms between {\em finitely generated} right ideals of $C$.\\

-\begin{proposition} Let $C$ be a category.
-Then $\mathsf{RI}(C)$ is an inverse monoid.
-If $C$ is finitely aligned and has a finite number of identities then $\mathsf{R}(C)$ is an inverse submonoid of $\mathsf{RI}(C)$. \end{proposition} \begin{proof} The whole category $C$ is a right ideal and so the identity function on $C$ is a bijective morphism, and is an identity for $\mathsf{RI}(C)$.
+\begin{proposition} Let $C$ be a category. \begin{enumerate} \item $\mathsf{RI}(C)$ is an inverse monoid. \item If $C$ is finitely aligned and has a finite number of identities then $\mathsf{R}(C)$ is an inverse submonoid of $\mathsf{RI}(C)$. \end{enumerate} \end{proposition} \begin{proof} (1) The whole category $C$ is a right ideal and so the identity function on $C$ is a bijective morphism, and is an identity for $\mathsf{RI}(C)$.
 The intersection of two right ideals is a right ideal.
 It follows by Lemma~\ref{lem:right-ideal} that the composition of two bijective morphisms is a bijective morphism.
 It is now clear that $\mathsf{RI}(C)$ is an inverse monoid.

-Suppose now that $C$ is finitely aligned and has a finite number of identities.
+(2) Suppose now that $C$ is finitely aligned and has a finite number of identities.
 Then by Lemma~\ref{lem:fgcat}, the identity function on $C$ is the identity of $\mathsf{R}(C)$.
 By Lemma~\ref{lem:fgright}, the intersection of any two finitely generated right ideals is a finitely generated right ideal.
 By Lemma~\ref{lem:right-ideal}, it is now easy to see that $\mathsf{R}(C)$ is an inverse submonoid of $\mathsf{RI}(C)$. \end{proof}

-Let $C$ be a finitely aligned category with a finite number of identities.
-We are now interested in the structure of the inverse monoid $\mathsf{R}(C)^{e}$.
-We say that a right ideal $XC$ of $C$ is {\em essential} if it intersects every right ideal of $C$ in a non-empty set.
-Thus the inverse monoid $\mathsf{R}(C)^{e}$ consists of bijective morphisms between the finitely generated essential right ideals of $C$.
-The following result tells us that if we want $\mathsf{R}(C)^{e}$ to be non-empty then we must assume that $C$ has a finite number of identities.
+Let $C$ be a category.
+We say that a non-empty right ideal $XC$ of $C$ is {\em essential} if it intersects every right ideal of $C$ in a non-empty set; observe that is is enough to use principal right ideals.

-\begin{lemma} Let $C$ be a category.
-If $XC$ is a finitely generated essential right ideal of $C$ then for each $e \in C_{o}$, there exists an $x \in X$ such that $\exists ex$.
-It follows that the number of identities is finite. \end{lemma} \begin{proof} Let $e \in C_{o}$.
-Then $eC \cap XC$ must be non-empty.
-It follows that there exists $x \in X$ such that $eu = xv$ for some $u,v \in C$.
-Thus $e = \mathbf{r}(x)$.
-We have proved that each identity in $C$ is the range of an element of $X$.
-But $X$ is a finite set.
-It follows that the number of identities is finite. \end{proof}